Attribution (psychology): Dispositional attributions

 Dispositional attribution is a tendency to attribute people's behaviors to their dispositions; that is, to their personality, character, and ability.

 For example, when a normally pleasant waiter is being rude to his/her customer, the customer may assume he/she has a bad character.
-The customer, just by looking at the attitude that the waiter is giving him/her, instantly decides that the waiter is a bad person.
+The customer, looking at the attitude that the waiter is giving him/her, instantly decides that the waiter is a bad person.
 The customer oversimplifies the situation by not taking into account all the unfortunate events that might have happened to the waiter which made him/her become rude at that moment.
 Therefore, the customer made dispositional attribution by attributing the waiter's behavior directly to his/her personality rather than considering situational factors that might have caused the whole "rudeness".

 The degree of dispositional attribution varies greatly within people.
 As seen within culture bias, dispositional attribution is impacted by personal beliefs and individual perspectives.
 Research has shown that dispositional attribution can be influenced by explicit inferences (i.e. instructions or information provided to an individual) that can essentially "guide" a person's judgement.